ppy/osu-wiki/news/2018/2018-05-21-osu-mapping-olympiad-2-taiko.md

 - **Creativity (10pts)**: How well does the submission stand out using creative, fitting elements?
 - **Judge impression (10pts)**: What do judges think about the submission as a whole?

 **We are looking for capable judges!
-If you are interested, please make a post in the [Judge Call Thread](https://osu.ppy.sh/community/forums/topics/747545) or send a message to [hikikochan](https://osu.ppy.sh/users/6512678).
+If you are interested, please make a post in the [Judge Call Thread](https://osu.ppy.sh/community/forums/topics/747545) or send a message to ::hikikochan::{ user-id=6512678 }.
 Please be aware that we can only accept people who have the resources (knowledge, time, reliability) to properly judge the entries.**

 ## Prizes